High Road, Laindon, Shops, Houses, Businesses & Public Buildings|

 shops, there are no other surviving pre-new town buildings.
 The section leading to the Fortune-of-War roundabout is still

-largely residential though a good deal of the original houses have long since disappeared.
+largely residential though a good many of the original houses have long since disappeared.
 The actual course of the road

 here has remained unaltered and there is still one pre-new town shop (formerly a butchers) which somehow seems to have

-escaped the developers.
-The most recent change was the demolition of Laindon High Road secondary school during May/June 2007 as part
+Two of the most recent changes was the demolition of The Laindon secondary school during May/June

 2007 as the first phase of a new housing development called Radford Park.
 The other was the demolition of Laindon Shopping